TeamCOMPAS/methods_paper_markdown/paper.md

 COMPAS is *embarrassingly* parallel and can be trivially run on high performance computers, and distributed on cloud computing platforms such as Amazon Web Services.

 COMPAS was initially designed to focus on studies of merging binaries containing neutron stars and black holes, that are being observed through gravitational waves [@Stevenson2017FormationEvolution;@2018MNRAS.481.4009V].
-In recent years, the scope of systems investigated with COMPAS has begun to expand (see @COMPAS:2021methodsPaper or [the COMPAS collaboration website](https://compas.science) for a summary of COMPAS publications to date.)
+In recent years, the scope of systems investigated with COMPAS has expanded to incorporate, e.g., Be X-ray binaaries and luminous red novae (see @COMPAS:2021methodsPaper or [the COMPAS collaboration website](https://compas.science) for a summary of COMPAS publications to date.)

 COMPAS development happens on [Github](https://github.com/TeamCOMPAS/COMPAS).
 We maintain a [Zenodo community](https://zenodo. org/communities/compas/) where data from many publications using COMPAS is publicly available.